smahmoodghasemi/phd/ReadMe.txt

 This is a repository of the code for this paper: https://www.fortunejournals.com/articles/analysis-and-modeling-of-early.pdf.

-We used the "Image_Processing" file to process the raw breast cancer cell, which includes the DAPI channel, the Intraonic channel, and the exonic channel.
+We used the "Image_Processing" file to process the raw breast cancer cells, including the DAPI, Intraonic, and exonic channels.
 The outcome of this process is a Python dictionary saved as a pickle file.
-We used the pickle file from the "Image_Processing" to get the table of Qi's probability of activation for a single or a pair of alleles, compute mutual information, and perform further statistical analysis.
+We used the pickle file from the "Image_Processing" to get the table of $Q_{i}$'s probability of activation for a single or a pair of alleles, compute mutual information, and perform further statistical analysis.

 Next, we used the "Statistical_Analysis" Python file to compute $Q_{i}$ and mutual information.
-The outcome of this process is a data frame that you can save as CSV or XLSX file for further visualization.
+The outcome of this process is a data frame that you can save as a CSV or XLSX file for further visualization.

 Furthermore, for simulating our model for the population of cells, we used the "FV+E2_experiments_prediction" to simulate the model and the "E2_experiments_prediction" for the extended model where we have transcription before time 0.
 This simulation's outcome is also a Python dictionary saved as a pickle file.